breatheco-de/exercise-todo-list-react-with-fetch/README.md

 - Add a clean all tasks button that will delete the entire list from the server and update the empty list on the front-end.

 There are 3 critical moments in the application timeline (a.k.a.
 The runtime) to focus on your integration:
-- **After the list loads empty for the first time (componentDidMount)**: you should fetch (GET) the data from the API and update the tasks when the information finally arrives.
+- **After the list loads empty for the first time (useEffect)**: you should fetch (GET) the data from the API and update the tasks when the information finally arrives.
 - **When a new task is added**: You should PUT the new list on the server.
 - **When a task is deleted**: You should PUT the new list on the server.

-## 💡 Hint
+## 💡 Hint:

 Use the following fetch call to synchronize your tasks with the server every time there is a change on the list.